RafaelGSS/blog/priv/posts/performance-methodologies.md

 Almost **17x faster**!

-Of course, this is a sample.
-In real-world issues, there are several variables to consider and is normal when a scientific method doesn't give an immediate result, but only through attempts, it gives better visibility and improves the application.
+This is obviously for demonstration purposes only.
+In real-world issues there are several variables to consider -- it is normal when a scientific method doesn't give an immediate result.
+Only through different attempts you will increase visibility and improve the application.

 ## Acknowledgement